 He is a good watchdog…

 The Sealy is mainly a family dog.
-But he is also alert and suspicious by nature and makes for a good watchdog.
+But he is also naturally alert and suspicious, making for a good watchdog.
 You can trust him to bark loudly if he notices any stranger approaching the house – loud enough to wake you up.

 Comparisons dog breeds

-Good breeders take into account things like genetic diversity and make sure that the puppy comes from healthy parents.
-Read the rest of this article to find out more about this breed.
+Good breeders consider genetic diversity and ensure the puppy comes from healthy parents.
+You can read the rest of this article to learn more about this breed.